embeddedforallefa/Embedded_for_All/README.md

 - 👋 Hi, I’m @embeddedforallefa
 - 👀 I'm working on making embedded systems knowledge accessible and available to everyone.
-Topics I am interested in are Embedded Systems, Embedded Linux and Internet of Things
+Topics I am interested in are Embedded Systems, Embedded Linux, Embedded AI and Internet of Things
 - 🌱 I’m currently preparing learning material on above topics
 - 💞️ I’m looking to collaborate on any of the projects you are intersted in my repositories